-MoleMate™ is a non-invasive, rapid and painless mole-screening technology which enables physicians to quickly scan a patient’s moles, so they will be able to tell quickly and accurately determine whether treatment is required, or reassure a patient that the mole is benign.
+MoleMate™ is a non-invasive, rapid and painless mole-screening technology which enables physicians to scan a patient’s moles, so they will be able to quickly and accurately determine whether a biopsy is recommended, or reassure a patient that the mole is benign.

 What technology does MoleMate™ utilize?

-MoleMate™ uses SIAscopy™, which is a, non-invasive skin-imaging technology that can accurately help physicians detect melanoma at an early and treatable stage, dramatically reducing the need for biopsies and excisions of moles that are not suspicious.
-The process uses non-harmful light and digital imaging to evaluate the patient’s skin.
+MoleMate™ uses SIAscopy™, which is a non-invasive skin-imaging technology that can help physicians screen for skin cancers.
+The use of this technology can reduce the need for biopsies and excisions of moles that are not suspicious.
+The process uses harmless light and digital imaging to evaluate the patient’s skin.

 What does the word SIAscopy™ mean?